 Participants in the SNAP program may be dually enrolled in the WIOA Adult/Dislocated Workers and/or Youth Services programs to receive education and training opportunities.
 Participants are also referred to community partners for adult education/literacy training, legal assistance, and housing.
-Participants in the SNAP program receive assistance with transportation costs related to participation through the Food Stamp Reimbursement (FSR) Program.
+Participants in the SNAP program who are dually enrolled in the aforementioned programs, may be eligible to receive financial assistance known as support services to help participant gain access to tools, equipment, licenses, books etc., needed to be successful in training completion leading to enhanced employment opportunities.